amanzi/amanzi/testing/verification/flow/richards/steady-state/unconfined_seepage_1d/amanzi_unconfined_seepage_1d.rst

 conditions in an unconfined aquifer.
 Capabilities tested include:

-  * two-dimensional, variably-saturated flow in unconfined aquifer and adjoining vadose zone
+  * variably-saturated flow in unconfined aquifer and adjoining vadose zone
   * spatially-varying recharge and drain boundary conditions
   * mass conservation on a non-orthogonal grid